 - Have an impact on the local community through development and implementation of a service learning project during the fall semester

 - Earn a leadership certificate for completion of the program requirements

 How Does the ELP Work?

 New student participants are placed into small interest-based teams called Knowledge Communities (KC's), which meet weekly throughout the course of the fall semester.
 There are a total of six KC's, each consisting of a specific theme from which to view and practice leadership through campus and community involvement.
 ELP participants examine how leadership is utilized within their KC theme and learn how to apply their understanding and skills to impact the local community.
-As part of this process, each KC develops and implements a service learning project that incorporates leadership and supports the theme of their KC.
+As part of this process, new students from each KC initiate, develop and implement a service learning project that incorporates leadership and supports the theme of their KC.
 Each KC is lead by two student peer mentors along with a faculty member and administrative staff member who serve as program advisors for the thirteen new student participants.
 New students preference their KC's through the ELP application process.
 It is important to keep in mind that KC teams are not determined by students' intended major(s) but consist of students who share a common interest in the theme.